 Glide sheeny, pearlescent highlighter along the tops of your cheekbones, the inner corners of your eyes, your Cupid’s bow, and the bridge of your nose.
 You can also dab a bit on eyelids for a glassy effect.
-“Our newest Lit Up shade is Pärla, this transparent oyster-pearl that’s gorgeous on every skin tone,” says Westman.
-“The right highlight gives you the prettiest glow.”
+“The right highlight gives you the prettiest glow,” says Westman.

 The final touch is, of course, a lip.
-Westman loves a bold one; her newest Lip Suede includes four shades of beautiful bordeaux.
-“Use the brush for the classic, gorgeous shape and texture,” she says.
+Westman loves a bold one; her Lip Suede includes four shades, all beautiful reds and pinks.
+“Use the brush for classic, gorgeous shape and texture,” she says.
 “And remember you can always use a dash of it on your cheeks to pull everything together.”
-If serious lipstick isn’t your jam, tinted gloss is so pretty; we’re obsessed with Westman’s Nana, a cool beige, and Pipsqueak, a bright brick red, which come together in a gorgeously priced, goop-exclusive kit.
-And tinted lip balm—the Garnet shade in the new, also-beautifully-priced goop lip trio is fantastic—is all you need.
+If serious lipstick isn’t your jam, tinted gloss is so pretty; we’re obsessed with Tower 28’s Pistachio, a semisheer milky nude pink.
+And tinted lip balm—the new Tomato shade in the also-beautifully-priced goop lip trio is fantastic—is all you need.

 Guarantee a Good Hair Night

 Before you even step into the shower, pretreat your hair for extra shine and fantastic texture.
-Made with cuticle-sealing vitamin C, omega-rich sea buckthorn oil, and shine-boosting plumeria monoi oil, the goop serum goes on twenty minutes before you shampoo for results you won’t believe: Less frizz, amazing shine and texture, plus it moisturizes and helps detangle, no matter what your hair type or texture.
-Afterward, do your routine, from shampooing and conditioning to drying and styling, as usual.
+Made with cuticle-sealing vitamin C, omega-rich sea buckthorn oil, and shine-boosting plumeria monoi oil, the goop serum goes on 20 minutes before you shampoo for results you won’t believe: less frizz and amazing shine and texture, plus it moisturizes and helps detangle, no matter your hair type or texture.
+Afterward, do your routine, from shampoo and conditioner (these ultramoisturizing ones are just so good) to drying (use a hair towel to tamp down frizz further) and styling as usual.

-Aquis Lisse Luxe Hair Towel goop, $30SHOP NOW
+Aquis Flip Hair Drying Tool goop, $50SHOP NOW

 Crown Affair The Brush No. 002 goop, $62SHOP NOW